matter-labs/zksync/docs/swift-exits.md

 ## Swift exit fulfillment

-Upon verification of the next `Franklin` block, its borrow orders will be deleted, fees charged, and borrowed funds released.
-This operation is performed from the `Franklin` contract by calling the `newVerifiedBlock (blockNumber)` method.
+Upon verification of the next `Rollup` block, its borrow orders will be deleted, fees charged, and borrowed funds released.
+This operation is performed from the `Rollup` contract by calling the `newVerifiedBlock (blockNumber)` method.

 ### Swift exit repayment

-Funds will be transferred to the SwiftExits contract through the call of `repayBorrow(amount)` method from the Franklin contract.
-This call is supposed to be made during verification of the corresponding `Franklin` block.
+Funds will be transferred to the SwiftExits contract through the call of `repayBorrow(amount)` method from the Rollup contract.
+This call is supposed to be made during verification of the corresponding `Rollup` block.

 ## Interest Rate calculations